iTrace-Dev/iTrace-Atom/README.md

 Example command:
 `cd ./path_to_clone/iTrace-atom`

-4. Run the command 'apm link' in a terminal
+4. Run the command `apm link` in a terminal.
+This sets the current folder as a plugin folder for Atom.

 5. Run the command `npm install` to install required dependencies